 The Company's Certificate of Incorporation requires the Company to have at least two and no more than eleven directors, with the Board of Directors to determine the exact number.
-The Board of Directors has set the size of the board at 9 directors, effective upon the retirement of Mr. Fiedler.
-The Board of Directors has nominated Joseph A. Onorato, William H. Runge III and W. Christopher Wellborn for election as Class III directors at the Annual Meeting.
-The Class I and Class II directors have one year and two years, respectively, remaining on their terms of office and will not be voted upon at the Annual Meeting.
+Frans G. De Cock has informed the Company that he does not intend to stand for re-election at the Annual Meeting.
+In connection with Mr. De Cock's planned retirement, the Board of Directors has reduced the size of the board from 9 directors to 8 directors.
+The Board of Directors has nominated Filip Balcaen and Bruce C. Bruckmann for election as Class II directors at the Annual Meeting.
+The Class I and Class III directors have two years and one year, respectively, remaining on their terms of office and will not be voted upon at the Annual Meeting.

-It is the intention of the persons named as proxies to vote the proxies for the election of each of Mr. Onorato, Runge and Wellborn as a Class III director of the Company, unless the Stockholders direct otherwise in their proxies.
-Each of Mr. Onorato, Runge and Wellborn has consented to serve as a director of the Company if elected.
-In the unanticipated event that any of Mr. Onorato, Runge or Wellborn refuses or is unable to serve as a director, the persons named as proxies reserve full discretion to vote for such other person or persons as may be nominated.
-The Board of Directors has no reason to believe that any of Mr. Onorato, Runge or Wellborn will be unable or will decline to serve as a director.
+It is the intention of the persons named as proxies to vote the proxies for the election of each of Mr. Balcaen and Mr. Bruckmann as a Class II director of the Company, unless the Stockholders direct otherwise in their proxies.
+Each of Mr. Balcaen and Mr. Bruckmann has consented to serve as a director of the Company if elected.
+In the unanticipated event that either of Mr. Balcaen or Mr. Bruckmann refuses or is unable to serve as a director, the persons named as proxies reserve full discretion to vote for such other person or persons as may be nominated.
+The Board of Directors has no reason to believe that either of Mr. Balcaen or Mr. Bruckmann will be unable or will decline to serve as a director.